Complete 2026 Guide

 Obligations of an authorised CI

-Once authorised, the intermediary has ongoing duties of conduct, information and reporting.
+Once authorised, the intermediary has ongoing duties of conduct, information and maintenance of the legal requirements.
 The obligations include:

 • Keep professional civil liability insurance always up to date